-- Bruises, cuts, and burns that cannot be explained;
+- Bruises, cuts, and burns that cannot be explained

-- Broken bones;
+- Broken bones

-- Personality changes that come on suddenly;
+- Personality changes that come on suddenly

-- Signs of sexual abuse, such as bruising in the genital area;
+- Signs of sexual abuse, such as bruising in the genital area

-- Problems with medication such as missed doses or unnecessary medications;
+- Problems with medication such as missed doses or unnecessary medications

-- Discomfort with a particular caregiver;
+- Discomfort with a particular caregiver

-- Unexpected changes in financial accounts;
+- Unexpected changes in financial accounts

-- Soiled bedsheets, unchanged clothes, or other signs of poor hygiene.
+- Soiled bed sheets, unchanged clothes, or other signs of poor hygiene

 If You Suspect Nursing Home Abuse or Neglect in Duval County

 If you suspect nursing home abuse or caregiver neglect has occurred in Duval County, FL, you should take immediate action to report your suspicions and concerns.
-For the safety and wellbeing of your loved one, there is no reason to wait for another incidence or to verify.
+For the safety and wellbeing of your loved one, there is no reason to wait for another incident or to verify.